gaehlerm/SoftwareEngineering/README.md

 "If you don’t handle exceptions, we shut your application down.
 That dramatically increases the reliability of the system." — Anders Hejlsberg

+"One in a million is always next Tuesday." - Gordon Letwin

 Even if you write absolutely pristine code, some things will still go wrong.
 Some of these things are no problem at all, while others can be absolutely deadly.
 Literally.
 Problems are less critical if you find them early on and they are immediately recognizable.
 If your compiler finds an error the cost are barely worth mentioning.
 Triage the source of it an fix it.
 However if your software is already in production, the costs are significant.

 I would briefly like to go through the different cases.